 Peak 6450 presides over expansive Cave Gulch.
-It is one of a series of hills in the immediate area, three of which are ranked summits!
+It is one of a series of hills in the immediate area, three of which are ranked summits.
 These truly are HILLS and are, consequently, members of the South Hills.
 Not very exciting, but for peakbaggers, they still COUNT, which is more than I can say for the plethora of named summits in the South Hills that are UNRANKED.
 Peak 6450 is Peak #1 in the Daves Pass Trifecta.
+USGS Ibex Peak

 Northeast Face, Class 2

-Drive south on Goose Creek Road through the streets of Oakley and continue south, ignoring 2 R/W turns signed for “Oakley Reservoir.”
+Drive south on Goose Creek Road through the streets of Oakley and continue south, ignoring two right/west turns signed for “Oakley Reservoir.”
 You do NOT want to go to the reservoir (as you would for Trapper Creek Road).
 At 8.3 miles, you reach [unsigned] Wilson Pass and an unsigned road junction.
 Go straight/south here.
-At 15.8 miles, turn R/W onto [signed] FSR-681/Coal Banks Creek Road.
-The smooth, wide gravel of Goose Creek Road is over, and Coal Banks Creek Road is not ashamed to frighten you right from the start, as you must drop slightly to ford Goose Creek.
+At 15.8 miles, turn right/west onto [signed] FSR-681/Coal Banks Creek Road.
+The smooth, wide gravel of Goose Creek Road is over, and Coal Banks Creek Road is not ashamed to frighten you right from the start as you must drop slightly to ford Goose Creek.

-Leave the road and bushwhack across a flat section of tall sagebrush (6 feet and higher) and cross a dry stream bed on the way.
+Leave the road and bushwhack across a flat section of tall sagebrush (six feet and higher) and cross a dry stream bed on the way.
 Thankfully, the tall sagebrush soon ends and the route becomes more of a normal sagebrush scramble.
-Work your way up the Northeast Face, staying to the R/N of thicker brush and trees.
+Work your way up the northeast face, staying to the right/north of thicker brush and trees.
 High up, the slope eases considerably and you reach the tilted summit plateau/ridge.
 Continue in a southwesterly direction through scattered junipers and scrub to reach the open high point at the southwest end of the long plateau.
-The high point showed no signs of previous ascent, so I built a modest cairn here.
+The high point showed no signs of previous ascent so I built a modest cairn here.

 Northwest Face, Class 2

 This route is the next leg of a ridge traverse from Peak 6450 to Peak 6355 to Peak 6675.
-Access is the same as for the Northeast Ridge Route.
+Access is the same as for the northeast ridge.
 It is a descent route, so it is described from the summit of Peak 6450 down to the connecting saddle with Peak 6355.

-From the summit of Peak 6450, descend NW down the face, initially through a band of massive boulders.
+From the summit of Peak 6450, descend northwest down the face, initially through a band of massive boulders.
 After passing the boulders, the terrain is a mix of scattered junipers and scrub.
-Lower down, cross a minor dry gully (with an old two-track jeep road passing through it).
-After the gully, scramble up easy scrub to cross a minor hump and then make a final descent down to the saddle at the base of the East Face of Peak 6355.
+Lower down, cross a minor dry gully (with an old 2-track jeep road passing through it).
+After the gully, scramble up easy scrub to cross a minor hump and then make a final descent down to the saddle at the base of the east face of Peak 6355.
 When you look at the USGS topo map, you might choose to avoid this final hump by bashing through the flatter terrain to the south of it, but the brush and trees there are thick and unpleasant.
-Staying to the R/E of that mess is what sanity dictates.
+Staying to the right/east of that mess is what sanity dictates.
 Consequently, the hump comes into play.